vijay-varadarajan/AutoAgent/README.md

 - Disable RAG mode with `/rag`.
 - Use `/help` for assistance.
 - Chat with the bot in normal mode.

+\[The accuracy of RAGAgent's responses may vary based on the quality and relevance of the provided website content.\]

 ## Tech Stack
 - **Python**: Main programming language.